Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Introduction

 \section{Introduction}

-The development of strong and robust large vision models has emerged as a critical axis in artificial intelligence research, with implications extending far beyond traditional vision tasks.
-These foundation models serve as essential building blocks for complex 3D systems and multimodal large language models (LLMs).
-Self-supervised learning (SSL) approaches have gained prominence due to their scalability advantage; the volume of available image-only data vastly exceeds that of paired image-caption data, enabling more comprehensive training regimes and more generalizable representations.
+Self-supervised learning (SSL) offers a scalable approach to training Vision Foundation Models (VFMs) by leveraging the abundance of image-only data, which far exceeds the availability of paired image-caption data.
+This enables the learning of highly generalizable visual representations.

-Despite the demonstrated importance of these vision foundation models, there exists a striking scarcity of publicly available high-performance options.
-The current state-of-the-art models, including DINOv2~\citep{oquab2024dinov2}, SEER~\citep{goyal2021self}, billion-scale MAE~\citep{singh2023effectiveness}, SigLIPv2~\citep{tschannen2025siglip2}, rely exclusively on proprietary datasets, creating a significant barrier to reproducibility, accessibility, and scientific advancement.
-To address this gap, our primary contribution is an open-data, open-weight and open-code vision foundation model inspired from Web-SSL~\citep{fan2025scaling} that not only matches but surpasses the performance of these proprietary counterparts while maintaining complete transparency in implementation and training methodology.
-Moreover, we release intermediate checkpoints alongside our final model to provide insight into the full training trajectory.
-This enables the community to analyze convergence behavior, conduct representation analysis, and study emergent properties across time.
-From~\autoref{tab:open-source},~\methodname stands out as the first model to make all aspects—training code, data, model weights, and intermediate checkpoints—publicly available, setting a new benchmark for openness in the field.
+Despite the growing importance of VFMs, there is still a lack of \emph{fully open, high-performing, and practical frameworks}.
+Current state-of-the-art models, including DINOv2~\citep{oquab2024dinov2}, SEER~\citep{goyal2021self}, billion-scale MAE~\citep{singh2023effectiveness}, and SigLIP 2~\citep{tschannen2025siglip2}, rely on proprietary datasets and often withhold critical or all training code, creating a significant barrier to reproducibility, accessibility, and scientific progress.
+To address this gap, we introduce \methodname, a \emph{fully open (data, weights, code) self-supervised VFM} that not only matches but often surpasses the performance of these proprietary counterparts.
+A key aspect of our contribution is the release of intermediate checkpoints, which provide unique insight into the training trajectory by enabling the community to analyze convergence behavior and study emergent properties.
+Inspired by Web-SSL's openness, \methodname provides a more accessible framework for models of different scales, intermediate checkpoints and data, while also achieving superior performance (see ~\autoref{sec:results}). \emph{By integrating full openness, high performance, and practical accessibility, \methodname establishes a new standard for transparent VFM research} as shown in~\autoref{tab:open-source}. \alert{For a comprehensive overview of prior VFMs, we refer the readers to ~\autoref{sec:related_work}.}

-Furthermore, we identify a fundamental limitation in current SSL vision models that utilize clustering approaches, such as DINO and DINOv2.
-These methods assign images or patches to meaningful pseudo-labels according to clustering metrics (typically Sinkhorn-Knopp optimization), but they overlook a critical issue: clustering is inherently ambiguous.
-For example, vehicles can be meaningfully organized by manufacturer, color, model year, or numerous other attributes.
-Rather than addressing this ambiguity, existing approaches simply employ extremely large fine-grained cluster sets (e.g., DINOv2's 131K codebook~\citep{oquab2024dinov2}), which may be suitable for certain domains but inappropriate for others.